 The Logistics Associate Apprenticeship was born of the need to address the Skills shortage within the Irish Freight, Logistics, Shipping and Distribution industries.
 As the economy grows, there is an increasing need to fill these skilled and knowledgeable roles.

 Representatives Associations and Employers from across these sectors collaborated to develop a programme to meet the needs and requirements of Businesses at both Multi-National to SME level.
-Industry specific knowledge is delivered to Apprentices, focusing on core modules (hyper-link to Apprenticeship page wish lists Year 1 and Year 2 content) and providing a broad understanding of the industry and working relationship across each sector.
+Industry specific knowledge is delivered to Apprentices, focusing on core modules and providing a broad understanding of the industry and working relationship across each sector.

 What is required for an Employer to provide for an Apprenticeship?

 - A 2-year employment contract (salary determined by Employer)

 - Suitable role within the company and dedicated workspace to carry out the role